conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 continue the proposed implementation, highlight the problems encountered during development,and show how this solution improves many aspects of the way we use Docker images for Conan.
-Also, this blog is a bit longer than usual and contains explanations about the decisions made, mistakes committed, and details the technical part of working with Dockerfiles. e divided this blog post in 2 parts:
+Also, this blog is a bit longer than usual and contains explanations about the decisions made, mistakes committed, and details the technical part of working with Dockerfiles.
+We divided this blog post in 2 parts:

 * Part 1: <a href='#part1' class='pilcrow'>The long journey, ideas, motivation, mistakes and challenges</a>